eduP2P/common/test_suite/README.md

     the test suite easier to use.
-2. A simulated setup acts as a more ideal environment to perform the tests, since it is affected less by throughput limitations or network congestion than on a physical network.
+2. A simulated setup acts as a more ideal environment to perform the tests, since it is affected less by throughput limitations or network congestion than a physical network.

 The simulated network setup is described in detail in the next section.

 ### Network Simulation Setup

-The eduP2P test suite simulates the following network setup:
+The eduP2P test suite simulates the network setup illustrated in the image below:

 ![](./images/system_tests/network_setup.png)